 To remove adult geese, you will need to contact the DNR to obtain the names of individuals that are permitted to trap and relocate or euthanize nuisance Canada geese.
-A list of these individuals will be available in March of 2010.
-For more information, please contact the urban wildlife biologist at (812) 334-1137.
+A list of these individuals is available here.

 I found a nest of baby rabbits or squirrels (or other baby animals) and I think the mother has abandoned them, how do I take care of them?

 First of all, most baby animals that you will find have not been abandoned.
 Adult animals frequently leave their young to forage for food, but they rarely abandon their young.
 For example, mother rabbits only visit the nest a couple of times a day.
 If a bird has fallen, it is ok to gently return it to the nest.

 The best way to make sure an animal is truly orphaned is to wait and check it periodically.
 If you are unsure, place some strings or sticks across the nest.
 If they are later disturbed, the mother has returned.

 If you find what looks like an orphaned fawn, just wait and check it periodically.
 Before taking any action, remember the following:

 - If the fawn is not injured, the mother is likely nearby.

 - Leave the fawn alone and its mother will probably come and get it.
 Deer can take better care of their young than a human can.

 - Human scent on the fawn will not prevent the mother from taking care of it.